oalieno/asm2vec-pytorch/README.md

 | click | `scripts/*` |
 | torch | almost all code need it |

+You also need to install `radare2` to run `scripts/bin2asm.py`. `r2pipe` is just the python interface to `radare2`

-If you only use the library code, you just need to install `torch`
+If you only want to use the library code, you just need to install `torch`

 ## Install